 Time blindness is one of the most common symptoms of ADHD.

-If you consider yourself to be a victim of time blindness, you’ll be happy to know that it is a symptom of ADHD that you can overcome.
+If you consider yourself to be a victim of underestimating or overestimating how long things take, you’ll be happy to know that it is a symptom of ADHD that you can overcome.

 Yes, the condition is real, and it can be managed.